donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 ## The Bevy Engine

 Before we dive into TDD, let's take a quick look at the Bevy engine.
-Bevy is a data-driven game engine, which means it is built around entities and components.
+Bevy [link] is a data-driven game engine, which means it is built around entities and components.
 Entities are objects in the game world, while components are the attributes that define the behavior of entities.
 In Bevy, the state of the game is represented as a collection of entities, and their components define how they interact with the world.